cdelcastillo21/taccjm/README.rst

 Requirements
 ============

-A [TACC Account](https://portal.tacc.utexas.edu/) is required to use the TACC Job Manager library.
+A `TACC user portal <https://portal.tacc.utexas.edu/>`_ is required to use the TACC Job Manager library.
 Furthermore allocations on one of the available TACC HPC systems is required to run jobs.

 .. warning::